 - Consistent dividend payer (ref fig below)

-- Company just made all-time best performance
+- Company just made the all-time best performance

 - Asset turnover, inventory turnover, fixed asset turnover all improving every year